RiskIdent/ri-forward-webhook/README.md

 webhook signature validation we can feel safe on not letting bad actors sending arbitrary requests to our precious Jira.

-In addition, in the [iac repo](https://github.2rioffice.com/platform/iac), we use [Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/) to expose `ri-forward-webhook`, so that nothing else in our Kubernetes cluster is accidentally exposed to the Internet.
+In addition, in our infrastructure as code repo, we use [Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/) to expose `ri-forward-webhook`, so that nothing else in our Kubernetes cluster is accidentally exposed to the Internet.